Updated 16th June 2023

 "Children begin by loving their parents; after a time, they judge them; rarely, if ever, do they forgive them." ~ Oscar Wilde

 Have you been holding onto childhood pain?
-Do you harbor deep-seeded resentment for the way your parents raised you?
+Do you harbor deep-seated resentment for the way your parents raised you?
 Do you blame them for the circumstances of your life today?

 Obviously, not everyone has been blessed with a happy home with patient, loving, attentive parents.